When Narcissistic Parents Grow Old: Emotional and Practical Challenges

 Cultural scripts heavily shape how daughters experience this stage.
 Daughters are often expected to “step up” as caregivers, regardless of past abuse.
 The social ideal of the “dutiful daughter” collides painfully with the reality of narcissistic dynamics.

 Fathers may impose authority through financial power, expecting obedience around inheritance or medical care.
-Mothers may invoke guilt, leaning on societal messages that daughters owe their mothers unwavering devotion.
+Mothers may invoke guilt, leaning on societal expectations that daughters owe their mothers unwavering devotion.

 These cultural pressures make it even harder to hold boundaries without shame.